California DUI Sobriety Checkpoints

 Sobriety checkpoints and stops by police officers are allowable by law providing that the checkpoints and stops are done in alignment with strict guidelines.
-For sobriety checkpoints:
+DUI checkpoints are an exception due to the fact they don’t arbitrarily target individual drivers.

 - Public must be given notice of the checkpoint